viktorfrom/rtic_f4xx_nucleo/README.md

 - `examples/timing_task.rs`

-  Here you learn about the Nested Vector Interrupt Controller:
+  Here you learn about the Nested Vector Interrupt Controller (NVIC):

   - Tasks are bound to interrupt vectors.